Loans

 Step Two: Submit Your Documents

-Once you find a lender you want to work with, you can start the approval process.
-You will have to submit basic information to get financing, such as your name, date of birth, address, SSN, etc. The documents you must provide vary, but you will likely have to show proof of your identity, address, and income.
-If you apply with an online lender, you may not need documentation, as the application may cover specifics..
-But borrowers that want to apply in person may have to take their physical documents to the store location.
+Once you find a lender you want to work with, you can start submitting basic information and documentation.
+If you apply with an online lender, you may not need documentation, as the application may cover specifics.
+However, borrowers who want to apply in person may have to take their physical documents to the store location.

 Step Three: Complete the Approval Process